Reputation Management After an Arrest | The Discoverability Company

 However, most hiring managers also Google candidates informally.
 That informal search is where reputation management makes the biggest difference.
 You cannot control what appears on a formal background check without legal action, but you absolutely can influence what shows up when someone types your name into Google.

-Moving Forward
+Moving forward

 If you are feeling overwhelmed by what Google is showing for your name, that is completely understandable.
 Reach out for a free, confidential consultation.
 No judgment, just a clear assessment of your situation and an honest conversation about what can be done.

-Related Resources
+Related resources

 Privacy expectations also shape how aggressively people pursue these removals.
 Pew Research found that 79 percent of Americans feel they have very little control over the data companies collect about them, and that number almost certainly skews higher among people who have discovered their arrest record on the first page of Google.
-That sense of powerlessness is real, but it's also addressable through the systematic process we outline here.
+That sense of powerlessness is real, but it is also addressable through the systematic process we outline here.

-By the Numbers
+By the numbers

 From a search-behavior standpoint, the stakes are heavily weighted toward what appears on page one.
 Pew Research Center reported in 2019 that 79 percent of Americans feel they have very little control over the data companies collect about them, and that anxiety extends directly to how their names appear in search.
 Studies on search click-through rates consistently show that positions one through three on a results page capture more than 50 percent of all clicks.
 Position 10, the last result on page one, still receives roughly 2 to 3 percent of clicks.
 Once a result drops to page two, click-through typically falls below 1 percent.
 That gradient is exactly why suppression works as a strategy.
-Pushing an arrest-related result from position 4 to position 12 doesn't erase it, but it functionally removes it from the decision-making process for the vast majority of people searching your name.
+Pushing an arrest-related result from position 4 to position 12 functionally removes it from the decision-making process for the vast majority of people searching your name.

 Drew Chapin